ahmedmusharaf31/CS232L_DBMS/README.md

 # CS232L_DBMS Repository 📚

 Welcome to the CS232L_DBMS Repository!
-This repository is dedicated to providing comprehensive resources for mastering Database Management Systems (DBMS) concepts, focusing particularly on PostgreSQL and SQL fundamentals.
+This repository is dedicated to providing comprehensive resources for mastering Database Management Systems (DBMS) concepts, focusing particularly on PostgreSQL fundamentals.

 ## Table of Contents 📋